RTI Surgical Holdings, Inc. (RTIX) CEO Camille Farhat on Q1 2020 Results - Earnings Call Transcript

 Matt Hewitt

 Okay, that’s great.
-And then the one that I get the most frequently and I am sure you have gotten it quite a bit as well, but is there – as you look at it aside from the shareholder vote, is there anything that could go astray with this transaction.
+And then the one that I get the most frequently and I am sure you have gotten it quite a bit as well, but is there – as you look at it aside from the shareholder vote, is there anything that could go astray with this transaction?
 I mean, it seems pretty logical that the shareholders vote for this and it moves on, but what else could pop up that could prevent this transaction from closing?
 That’s it for me.

 Jon Singer

 Now, we are – look, we are actively working with the buyer on a daily basis to move the transaction towards close.
-And so as we sit here today, we feel comfortable that we will have the shareholder support for the close of the transaction and will move to close.
-And so we don’t see anything as of right now that could hinder the closing of the transaction, Matt.
+And so, as we sit here today, we feel comfortable that we will have the shareholder support for the close of the transaction and we will move to close.
+And so, we don’t see anything as of right now that could hinder the closing of the transaction, Matt.

 Camille Farhat

-Just for kicks and giggles, Matt, when we closed Zyga, there was a snowstorm and we had to delay the close by one day, because we couldn’t get to the filing.
-And then we were going to close Paradigm, there was a government shutdown and that delayed just a little bit.
+Just for kicks and giggles, Matt, when we closed Zyga, there was a snowstorm and we had to delay the close by one day because we couldn’t get to the filing.
+And then when we were going to close Paradigm, there was a government shutdown and that delayed us a little bit.
 I am hoping this one is going to go smoothly.
 So outside of these, we believe that we should be okay.

 Matt Hewitt